 Fair car insurance in Kentucky

 From Lexington to Louisville and Owensboro to Paducah, you can now get affordable auto insurance with Root.
 Download the app to get started.
-If you’re a good driver, you could save up to 52% on your car insurance.
+If you’re a good driver, you could save hundreds on your car insurance.

 State requirements in Kentucky